yurijmikhalevich/express.io-middleware/README.md

 # express.io-middleware

 Express.io extension, which adds middleware and multiroute functionality to app.io.
+In addition, it adds app.io.event and app.io.namespace properties, which contains signal's name and namespace (before ':' part) respectively.

 Tested with express.io 1.1.x.